How Can I Become a Better Singer? | The Ultimate Guide to Singing

 If you're at an open mic with little on the line and you're just having fun, feel free to have a coffee or beer.

-However, if you are preparing for an audition, performance, show, or want to nail the open mic, there are a few things to avoid.
+However, if you are preparing for an audition, performance, or show or want to nail the open mic, there are a few things to avoid.

 • Coffee/alcohol (this will be discussed more in the dietary section)